Access Through JDBC¶

 The JDBC driver is compatible with Java 8, 9, 10 and 11.

 To use the prefix “jdbc:denodo” you need to use the Denodo JDBC driver 8.0u20210209 or newer.
-If you use the driver of 8.0 GA, you need to use the prefix “jdbc:vdb”.
+If you use the driver of 8.0 GA, use the prefix “jdbc:vdb”.
 For backward compatibility, the newer drivers also support the prefix “jdbc:vdb”.

 The name of the database is mandatory.